qwangmsk/Melanoma-Detect/README.md

 The script download_images.py saves metadata into a file, isic_metadata.xlsx, to be used in downstream analysis.

 ## GPT-5 Assessment
 The melanoma detection of GPT-5 is assessed using OpenAI API interface.
-The top-three differential diagnoses for all images were assessed using script isic_top3_eval.py.
+The top one and top-three differential diagnoses of GPT-5 were assessed using script isic_top3_eval.py.
 For each image, the script uses a zero-shot prompting approach to present the request to GPT-5 model as follows:

         Provide a ranked differential diagnosis, listing three potential diagnoses from most to least likely based on this dermoscopic image.
 Return a JSON